-Evaluation of candidate protocols for the Control Plane within the Core Network for 6GS (based on SA2 requirements on the Core Network architecture and functionalities).
+Evaluate candidate protocols for the Control Plane within the Core Network for 6GS, based on architectural and functional requirements (including enabling the use of AI) defined by SA2:

+Study potential protocols and data serialization formats.

+Compare protocol capabilities and provide recommendations on the protocol stack.

-Protocol framework (technical realization) for the Control Plane within the Core Network for 6GS, including:
+Study the protocol framework for the technical realization of the Control Plane within the Core Network for 6GS, including:

-possible improvements of the SBA protocol framework defined in 5GS.
+Review potential limitations of the SBA protocol framework defined in 5GS.

+Investigate possible improvements or simplifications to overcome the identified limitations.

-possible protocol impactsto support security requirements in 6GS (based on SA3 requirements).
+Analyse possible protocol impacts required to support 6G security requirements defined by SA3.

+Compare technical realization options and provide recommendations for normative work.

-Possible improvements to the NF registration and discovery framework for 6GS (for direct and indirect communications).
+Study possible improvements to the NF registration and discovery framework for 6GS, for direct and indirect communications.

+Review potential limitations of the NF registration and discovery framework defined in 5GS.

+Investigate possible improvements to overcome the identified limitations, in coordination with SA2 for aspects that are dependent on stage 2 requirements.

-Possible protocol impacts to support the co-existence of 5G services, 6G services and common 5G/6G services (based on SA2 requirements).
+Assess possible protocol impacts needed to support the co-existence of 5G services, 6G services and common 5G/6G services, in alignment with SA2 requirements, including:

+Assess potential impacts for the co-existence of different protocols for 5GS and 6GS, if a different protocol is selected for 6GS;

+Assess potential impacts to common 5G/6G services for interworking with 5G and 6G consumers.

-Protocol impacts to support 5GS/6GS interworking (based on SA2 requirements).
+Study protocol impacts for supporting interworking between 5GS and 6GS, based on SA2 requirements.

-Potential protocol impacts to support EPS/6GS interworking, depending on whether and how to support EPS/6GS interworking (based on SA2 requirements).
+Study potential protocol impacts for supporting interworking between EPS and 6GS, depending on SA2 conclusion on whether and how to support EPS/6GS interworking.

-Design of Subscriber Data for 6GS and interfaces with data storage functions (based on SA2 requirements).
+Design subscriber data models and interfaces with data storage functions for 6GS, following SA2 requirements.

-Design (modelling) of new 6G services (APIs) under CT4 remit (based on SA2 requirements).
+Model new 6G APIs under CT4's remit, based on SA2 requirements.

-Support of essential and regulatory services (e.g. Voice, Emergency services, SMS, PWS, LCS, MPS/MCS) (based on SA2 and CT1 requirements).
+Study protocol aspects for supporting essential and regulatory services (such as Voice, Emergency services, SMS, PWS, LCS, MPS/MCS) in accordance with requirements from SA2 and CT1.

-Principles and Guidelines for service definitions for 6GS, including possible improvements to the principles and guidelines defined for 5GS (e.g. possibly simplifying the API version control rules).
+Define principles and Guidelines for service definitions in 6GS, including:

+Assess possible improvements to the principles and guidelines defined for 5GS (e.g. possibly simplifying the API version control rules).

+Assess the Interface Definition Languages (IDL) to be used for the definition of APIs in 6GS, including assessing the version 3.2.0 of the OpenAPI specification vs. version 3.0.0 used in 5GS.

 The expected work will be updated based on the progress of the stage 2 studies in SA2 and SA3.